Natural Resources & Environment and Law (M.S. and J.D.)

 Career options for program graduates are quite varied.
 Among the alumni, one has served as an attorney for the U.S. Department of the Interior, supervising the implementation of natural resource laws and regulations; another has been a member of the legal staff of a large power company; and a third has served as director of a major state environmental action council.
 The dual JD/MS program might also be attractive to students interested in the practice of law for corporate clients who are engaged in the use of natural resources, and to students who foresee careers in trial practice in which use of expert witnesses in the fields of ecology and natural resources may be necessary.

-Students admitted to SNRE during the Fall 2006 or after must complete 42 credit hours along with either a Master's opus (project, thesis or practicum) or faculty approved course work.
+Students admitted to SNRE must complete 42 credit hours along with either a Master's opus (project, thesis or practicum) or faculty approved course work.
 The 42 credits hours consists of: